Paris Thomas Jefferson Monuments in France

-There are monuments in Paris dedicated to Thomas Jefferson, who was an American minister to France and founded the American Declaration of Independence, and these include a square, plaque and a statue inaugurated on American Independence Day in 2006.
+There are a number of Paris Thomas Jefferson monuments in France, who was an American minister to France and founded the American Declaration of Independence, and these include a square, plaque and a statue inaugurated on American Independence Day in 2006.

 A bit about Thomas Jefferson